Polkadot-Community-Foundation/dotli-starter/README.md

 npm run preview
 ```

 Serves the built app locally from `dist/`.
-You can then open it in the Polkadot Desktop or under https://dot.li/localhost:4173.
+You can then open it either:
+- in the Polkadot Desktop under localhost:4173
+- in Polkadot Web under https://dot.li/localhost:4173.

 Note:
 - For host testing, prefer `build` + `preview` or a deployed `dist/` bundle.
 Vite dev mode can run into host CSP restrictions.